-A team of researchers at the Dresden University of Technology (TU Dresden; Dresden, Germany) has developed a self-calibrating endoscope that produces 3D images of objects smaller than a single cell.
+A team of researchers at the Dresden University of Technology (TU Dresden; Dresden, Germany) has developed a self-calibrating lensless endoscope that produces 3D images of objects smaller than a single cell.
 Without a lens or any optical, electrical, or mechanical components, the tip of the endoscope measures 200 µm across.
-As a minimally invasive tool for imaging features inside living tissues, the extremely thin endoscope could enable a variety of research and medical applications.
+As a minimally invasive tool for imaging features inside living tissues, the extremely thin endoscope could enable various research and medical applications.

 “The lensless fiber endoscope is approximately the size of a needle, allowing it to have minimally invasive access and high-contrast imaging as well as stimulation with a robust calibration against bending or twisting of the fiber,” explains Juergen W. Czarske, Director and C4-Professor at TU Dresden and lead author on the paper that describes the work.
-The endoscope is likely to be especially useful for optogenetics, and could prove useful for monitoring cells and tissues during medical procedures as well as for technical inspections.
+The endoscope is likely to be especially useful for optogenetics and could prove useful for monitoring cells and tissues during medical procedures and for technical inspections.